Caster Wheel Brakes - Caster Concepts

 Caster Wheel Brakes

-Caster brakes are an important component of heavy-duty caster wheels and have many benefits.
+Caster wheel brakes are an important component of heavy-duty caster wheels.

-As a backup to operator strength and to reduce strain, caster brakes can be used to slow and stop a cart.
-And they can help prevent carts or racks from moving unexpectedly, preventing both damage to the product and injury to employees.
+Caster wheel brakes can slow and stop a cart as a backup to operator strength and to reduce strain.
+And they can help prevent carts or racks from moving unexpectedly, preventing product damage and employee injury.

-Single Side and Dual Side Caster Wheel Brakes
+Single Side Wheel Brakes and Dual Side Caster Wheel Brakes

-These types of brakes utilize a foot pedal on the side of the caster, so the operator doesn’t have to constantly bend over to apply the brake.
+These brakes utilize a foot pedal on the side of the caster, so the operator doesn’t have to constantly bend over to apply the brake.

 Single Side Caster Brakes

-When all the casters attached to a cart or rack are equipped with these brakes, they do an exceptional at keeping a load stationary.
+When all the casters attached to a cart or rack are equipped with single side wheel brakes, they do an exceptional job at keeping a load stationary.
 This brake can be applied to a variety of caster styles, as well.

 • Ideal for creating heavy-duty locking casters.
-These brakes are some of the most cost-effective for companies on tight budgets.
-With this operation, the user manually engages the brake on both sides to provide reliable and effective holding power.
-Like single-side brakes, these work best for loads that are on the lighter end of the heavy-duty spectrum.
+Dual Side Wheel Brakes are some of the most cost-effective for companies on tight budgets.
+With this operation, the user manually engages the caster wheel brake on both sides to provide reliable and effective holding power.
+Like single-side wheel brakes, these work best for loads on the lighter end of the heavy-duty spectrum.

 Face Contact Brakes

-This brake requires the user to tighten the brake shoe against the caster tread.
+This wheel brake requires the user to tighten the brake shoe against the caster tread.
 While it does offer robust stopping power, it is not as ergonomic as the other options.
-For caster wheels with heavier tread, this type of brake is good for preventing motion, but it is not the best solution for certain types of shock-absorbing wheels or those made from softer, more flexible materials.
+This type of caster wheel brake is good for preventing motion for caster wheels with heavier tread, but it is not the best solution for certain types of shock-absorbing wheels or those made from softer, more flexible materials.

 Poly Lock and Poly Cam Brakes